Steerage Act of 1819

 The Steerage Act of 1819, also called the Manifest of Immigrants Act, was an Act passed by the United States federal government on March 2, 1819, effective January 1, 1820.
 Its full name is An Act regulating passenger ships and vessels.
 It was the first law in the United States regulating the conditions of transportation used by people arriving and departing by sea.
 In addition to regulating conditions in ships, the act also required ship captains to deliver and report a list of passengers with their demographic information to the district collector.
 The Act was passed near the end of the term of the fifteenth United States Congress and signed into law by then United States President James Monroe.
 The Act was augmented by many additional Acts starting 1847 and finally repealed and superseded by the Carriage of Passengers Act of 1855.
 At the time of passage of the Act, the United States had no laws restricting immigration.
 In fact, the first federal legislation regulating immigration, the Page Act of 1875, was over 50 years in the future.

 Historical context

 Growth of the United States as an attractive immigrant destination

 When the Act was passed, Europe was entering a period of relative peace after many wars, and the United States was also becoming a more stable and prosperous nation.
 The volume of migration from Europe to the United States was increasing.
 Many of these migrants arrived in cramped conditions, leading to concerns surrounding the conditions of voyage that would lead to the passage of the Act.
+Supporters of the Act in the U.S. House of Representatives, in December of 1818, in "urging the need for such legislation...reported that during the ? [sic] year 1,000 out of 5,000 persons who had sailed from Antwerp died on the voyage."

 Previous regulations related to non-citizens

-Until this Act, the United States Congress had placed no limitations regulating voluntary migration.
-There had been a few related areas where regulations had been imposed:
+Until this Act, the United States Congress had not limited voluntary migration, but there had been a few related areas where regulations had been imposed: